jman68/NBAcomp/README.md

 # NBAcomp
-Simple R Shiny Tool used to ingest data from [https://www.basketball-reference.com/](https://www.basketball-reference.com/)
+Simple R Shiny Tool used to scrape and ingest data from [https://www.basketball-reference.com/](https://www.basketball-reference.com/)